 Health and Safety Risk Assessment Methodology

-Employees must be safeguarded form Occupational Health and Safety risks that they may be exposed to in the workplace.
-This can be achieved through risk management processes that involves risk analysis, risk assessment, and effective risk control practices.
+Employees must be safeguarded from Occupational Health and Safety risks that they may be exposed to in the workplace.
+This can be achieved through risk management processes that involve risk analysis, risk assessment, and effective risk control practices.